AWARDS COMMITTEE CHAIR:

 Honorary Member, International Hospital Federation (Hong Kong)

-Since 2018, Dr. Lawrence Lai serves as the Chairman of the Awards Committee.
-He was also an IHF Governing Council Member for six years before being appointed as an Honorary Member in 2015.
+Since 2018, Dr Lawrence Lai serves as the Chairman of the Awards Committee.
+He was IHF Governing Council Member for six years before becoming an Honorary IHF Member in 2015.

-Dr. Lai is currently Honorary Senior Advisor to the Hong Kong Hospital Authority (HA) and the Hong Kong University-Shenzhen Hospital, Honorary Professor of the Medical Faculty, University of Hong Kong, and Consultant to the Macau Health Bureau.
+Dr Lai is currently Special Advisor to the Hong Kong University-Shenzhen Hospital, Honorary Professor of the Medical Faculty, University of Hong Kong, Consultant to the Macau Health Bureau and ISQua expert.

-Representing the HA, Dr Lai has been heavily involved in the work of the Asian Hospital Federation (AHF).
-He was elected AHF President for two terms and served as immediate Past President.
+Dr Lai has also been actively involved in the work of the Asian Hospital Federation (AHF).
+He was elected President for two terms and is currently member of the AHF Trust Fund.

-Dr. Lai has received various awards during his career, including the 40th Anniversary Gold Medal in 2014 by the Australian Council of Healthcare Standards (ACHS) and the Bronze Bauhinia Star by the Hong Kong Government in 2009.
+Dr Lai received various awards during his career, including the 40th Anniversary Gold Medal by the Australian Council of Healthcare Standards (ACHS) and the Bronze Bauhinia Star by the Hong Kong Government in 2009.

 Honorary Member, IHF; President, International Health Services Group and Senior Advisor, Jackson Healthcare (USA)